 The water merely turned to steam with a hiss, so the fire kept expanding.

 My son sought out the fire-fighting apparatus required in any factory.
 He found a glass box with a hose in it, but no connection to any fire-extinguishing source.

 No hand-held fire extinguisher either.

 Then my son sought out a water source and found a rusty pump in the bushes.
 He and his 2 yeshivah friends connected the hose to the pump and assisted the owner in putting out the fire.

-At some point, the authorities arrived and my son and his friends left.
+At some point, the authorities arrived, so my son and his friends left.

-Later, a man who knew both the boys and the owner met up with the boys and said that the owner got fined for not having his fire-safety equipment up to date.
+Later, a man who knew both the my son & his friends and the owner met up with the boys and said that the owner got fined for not having his fire-safety equipment up to date.